gogs/docs/en-US/intro/troubleshooting.md

 	- Visit https://accounts.google.com and log in.
 	- Go to https://accounts.google.com/DisplayUnlockCaptcha click `continue`.
 	- Now copy the link looks like this(prompt in Gogs server log): https://accounts.google.com/ContinueSignIn?sarp=1&scc=1&plt=AKgnsbvPPN_E_25__nyS*******f18O9uuLNtz0Imw and log in again.
 	- Things should work now.
-Last but not the least, check you `spam` box in case your mail service provider thinks your gmail is a spammer.
+Last but not the least, check your `spam` box in case your mail service provider thinks your gmail is a spammer.

 ## Windows